-From Tables 1-2, we make three observations.
+From Tables 1 and 2, we make three observations.
 First, the validity, KL-divergence and Fréchet Distance scores correlate highly with each other.
 Second, these three metrics correlate negatively with the novelty score.
 Finally, uniqueness does not correlate strongly with any other metric.
 These observations suggest that we can look at a subset of the metrics, namely the uniqueness, Fréchet and novelty scores, to gauge generation quality.
-In the next section, we carry out experiments to determine how well MGM and baseline models perform on the anti-correlated Fréchet and novelty scores, which are representative of four of the five evaluation metrics.
-We observe how effectively each model trades these metrics off against each other.
+We now carry out experiments to determine how well MGM and baseline models perform on the anti-correlated Fréchet and novelty scores, which are representative of four of the five evaluation metrics.

-3.2 Analysis of Representative Metrics
+Analysis of Representative Metrics

-To examine how the masked graph model and baseline autoregressive models trade off the Fréchet ChemNet Distance and novelty scores, we plot these two metrics against each other in Figure 3.
+To examine how the masked graph model and baseline autoregressive models balance the Fréchet ChemNet Distance and novelty scores, we plot these two metrics against each other in Figure 1.
 To obtain the points for the masked graph models, we evaluate the scores after various numbers of generation steps.
-For the QM9 MGM points, we use both training and marginal initializations, which start from the top left and bottom right of the graph respectively, and converge in between.
-For the ChEMBL MGM points, we use only training initialization.
+For the QM9 MGM points, we use both training and marginal initializations, which start from the top left and bottom right of the graph